hupe1980/gatsby-plugin-webfonts/gatsby-plugin-webfonts/README.md

 };
 ```

+Just put your font files in your desired location and include that location in the `urls` as per the above example.
 As per gatsby docs it is recommended not to put fonts in the `/static` directory.
 This plugin will automatically be copy them across to `/public/webfonts/selfHosted`.

 ## License